calnet-oss/grails-external-groovy-plugin/README.md

 scriptRunner4(ScriptRunnerImpl, [
   scriptDirectory: application.config?.externalGroovy?.scriptDirectory4,
   bootstrapScriptFile: new File("external-scripts/bootstrap/Bootstrap.groovy"),
-  parentClassLoader: null
+  parentClassLoader: null,
+  cacheUnmodifiedScripts : true
 ])
 ```

-In addition to `scriptDirectory`, there is:
+There is:

- * `bootstrapScriptFile` - If you want to override the default bootstrap
+ * `File bootstrapScriptFile` - If you want to override the default
-   code, you can provide the `File` to your own Bootstrap.groovy file.
+   bootstrap code, you can provide the `File` to your own Bootstrap.groovy
+   file.

+ * `File` or `String` `scriptDirectory` - Directory containing your external
+   scripts.

- * `parentClassLoader` - By default, the script's class loader will have the
+ * `ClassLoader parentClassLoader` - By default, the script's class loader
-   Grails class loader as its parent class loader.
-This means scripts can
+   will have the Grails class loader as its parent class loader.
+This means
-   load any class that your Grails app can load.
-You can either specify a
+   scripts can load any class that your Grails app can load.
+You can either
-   different parent ClassLoader, or you can set it to null, which means the
+   specify a different parent ClassLoader, or you can set it to null, which
-   scripts will only be able to load classes from the JVM's system class
+   means the scripts will only be able to load classes from the JVM's system
-   loader and from classes in scripts in your scriptDirectory.
+   class loader and from classes in scripts in your scriptDirectory.

- * `cacheUnmodifiedScripts` - If true, will cache script file classes if the
+ * `boolean cacheUnmodifiedScripts` - If true, will cache script file
-   script file goes unmodified, but will still recompile script files when
+   classes if the script file goes unmodified, but will still recompile
-   they are modified.
+   script files when they are modified.

+ * `boolean launchMonitorThread` - If true, launch the script file monitor
+   thread to detect file changes at a set interval and reload the class
+   loader.

+ * `Integer checkIntervalSeconds` - The interval, in seconds, that the
+    script file monitor thread will scan the script directory for changed
+    files.

 If you want to prevent injecting `grailsApplication` into the scripts, then
 after you instantiate your `ScriptRunner`, you can do: